karandarjishack/Midterm/README.md

 Conducted latency analysis to determine the average time taken for malware detection using the cloud API.
 Generated confusion matrices to visualize the model's classification performance.

+**Conclusion:**
+This project successfully demonstrated the implementation and deployment of a machine learning model for malware classification.
+By leveraging modern tools and technologies such as PyTorch, Amazon SageMaker, a scalable and user-friendly solution was developed.
+The model achieved competitive performance metrics, highlighting its potential for real-world application in cybersecurity.

 **References:**